-- 2.8 Each student must comply with all Queen Mary policies and procedures.
-These include, but are not limited to: - the Academic Regulations, and programme and module regulations. - health and safety policies. - The Code of Student Discipline. - Fitness to Practise and Professional Capability regulations (where relevant). - information technology policies. - Estates and Environment policies, including policies on smoking and alcohol and drugs. - Local school- or institute-level policies and procedures.

-- 2.9 Each student must comply with the Code of Student Discipline.
-Behaviour must not interfere in any way with the proper functioning or activities of Queen Mary or those who work or study at Queen Mary, and a student must not engage in actions that otherwise damage Queen Mary. - 2.10 A student must check their Queen Mary email account regularly for messages.
+- 2.10 Each student must comply with all Queen Mary policies and procedures.
+These include, but are not limited to: - the Academic Regulations, and programme and module regulations. - health and safety policies. - The Code of Student Discipline. - Fitness to Practise and Professional Capability regulations (where relevant). - information technology policies. - Estates and Environment policies, including policies on smoking and alcohol and drugs. - Local school- or institute-level policies and procedures. - 2.11 Each student must comply with the Code of Student Discipline.
+Behaviour must not interfere in any way with the proper functioning or activities of Queen Mary or those who work or study at Queen Mary, and a student must not engage in actions that otherwise damage Queen Mary or that do not align with Queen Mary's values. - 2.12 A student must check their Queen Mary email account regularly for messages.